clearcare/policies/source/sections/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-Cloudticity standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
-Chef and Salt automatically configure all Cloudticity systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+Cloudticity standardizes and automates configuration management through the use of Chef/userdata scripts as well as documentation of all changes to production systems and networks.
+Chef and userdata automatically configure all Cloudticity systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 ## 9.1 Applicable Standards

 ### 9.1.1 Applicable Standards from the HITRUST Common Security Framework

 * 06 - Configuration Management
+* 09.af - Clock Synchronization

 ### 9.1.2 Applicable Standards from the HIPAA Security Rule